Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 ## **Observations on Process Synchronization with Semaphores**

 #### `Handling More Processes Than Available Connections:`
 When more processes request connections than available, **extra processes wait** until a connection is released.
-This ensures **only 3 processes access the resource at a time** (according to my example).
+This ensures **only 3 processes access the resource at a time** (according to my implementation example).

 #### `Role of Semaphore in Preventing Race Conditions:`
 Semaphores **restrict concurrent access** to match available connections.
 When a process **acquires a connection**, others **must wait** until it is released.
 This prevents **data corruption and conflicts**, ensuring **safe access**.